ovh/the-bastion/README.md

 - [Part 3 - Security at the Core](https://www.ovh.com/blog/the-bastion-part-3-security-at-the-core/)
 - [Part 4 - A new era](https://www.ovh.com/blog/the-bastion-part-4-a-new-era/)

-## Quick connection and replay example
+## :movie_camera: Quick connection and replay example

 [![asciicast](https://asciinema.org/a/369555.png)](https://asciinema.org/a/369555?autoplay=1)

-## Installing, upgrading, using The Bastion
+## :wrench: Installing, upgrading, using The Bastion

 Please see the [online documentation](https://ovh.github.io/the-bastion/), or the corresponding text-based version found in the `doc/` folder.

-## TL;DR: disposable sandbox using Docker
+## :zap: TL;DR: disposable sandbox using Docker

 This is a good way to test The Bastion within seconds, but [read the FAQ](https://ovh.github.io/the-bastion/faq.html#can-i-run-it-under-docker-in-production) if you're serious about using containerization in production.